 To the average person, "turtle" and "tortoise" are just two names for the same creature.
-In fact, while there are obvious similarities in appearance, there are clear differences between turtles and tortoises and each has their own specific needs as pets.
+In fact, while there are obvious similarities in appearance, there are clear differences between turtles and tortoises, and each has their own specific needs as pets.
 If you're deciding between getting a turtle or tortoise as a pet, reviewing the characteristics of each can help in your decision-making.

 Main Differences Between Turtle and Tortoises